 - Clean an infant’s gums with a soft, moist cloth.

 - Clean an infant’s teeth with an infant toothbrush.

 - Provide demonstration and oversight to a child based on their cognitive and physical abilities.
 Your dentist can assist you based on your child’s particular needs.

 - Give children healthy snacks such as crunchy fruits and vegetables.
 These clean teeth naturally and can dilute sugar residue from other foods.

 - Ensure that a child is receiving oral care or is brushing and flossing daily as recommended by their dentist.

-With continued education, state-of-the-art equipment and modern innovations in dental techniques, the DeStefano team ensures that your entire family is well taken care of at each and every appointment.
+With continued education, state-of-the-art equipment, and modern innovations in dental techniques, Dr. DeStefano and his team ensure that your child will be well taken care of at each and every appointment with the pediatric dentist in Pittsford, NY.
 With a centrally-convenient location, the DeStefano Dentistry clinic is currently taking new clients.
 Schedule your child’s appointment with us by calling 585.248.2383.